IndiGo pilot faces 3 month suspension for threatening wheelchair-bound senior citizen in a Chennai-Bengaluru flight

-Aviation regulator DGCA on Monday suspended an IndiGo captain for three months for "intimidating and threatening" a wheelchair-bound senior citizen in a Chennai-Bengaluru flight on January 13, an official said.
+The Directorate General of Civil Aviation on Monday suspended the license of an IndiGo pilot for three months for allegedly intimidating and threatening a 75-year-old woman on a Chennai-Bengaluru flight last month.

-During the investigation, it was found that the pilot-in-command "insisted" on an apology letter from the passengers -- the senior citizen and her daughter -- which further delayed the matter, detaining them for approximately 75 minutes after the deboarding began at the Bengaluru airport.
+The DGCA, which issued a show-cause notice to the pilot-in-command, found that his attitude towards the wheelchair-bound senior citizen was “intimidating, threatening and lacked compassion.”

-"It was established that the pilot-in-command's attitude towards the wheelchair-bound senior citizen passenger was intimidating, threatening and lacked compassion.
-The DGCA has suspended his license for a period of three months," the official added.
+“The pilot-in-command (PIC) has misused his authority in intimidating and threatening the wheelchair-bound passenger and her attendant by saying that they will be handed over to the CISF and a police case will be registered against them for unruly behaviour,” a DGCA official said quoting the findings of the investigation it had conducted into the incident of January 13.

-Independent journalist Supriya Unni Nair, who had asked for a wheelchair for her 75-year-old mother after landing in Bengaluru on January 13 night, had narrated the incident in multiple tweets.
+During the investigation, it was found that the PIC had “insisted” on an apology letter from the passengers – the senior citizen and her daughter – which further delayed the matter, detaining them for approximately one hour and 15 minutes after the deboarding had begun at the Bengaluru airport.

-"The pilot exhibited aggression towards the lady passengers in his dealings while disregarding the fact that the elderly passenger required wheelchair assistance," the official added.
+“He exhibited lack of ability in managing threat and error situation especially when he was to operate another commercial flight after a short duration,” a DGCA official noted adding that the licence of the PIC had been suspended for three months.

-The investigation found that the captain's actions led to "avoidable detention" of a wheelchair-bound passenger.
+In a series of tweets and a detailed Facebook post on January 14, the passenger, Supriya Unni Nair, a former journalist, narrated her ordeal, claiming that the pilot had also misbehaved with her and her mother, a diabetic.

-"He exhibited lack of ability in managing threat and error situation, especially when he was to operate another commercial flight after a short duration," the official added.
+The airline had “off-rostered” the PIC soon after the complaint, which was tagged to Civil Aviation Minister Hardeep Singh Puri.

 Delhi Assembly Elections 2020 | Get the latest updates, constituency-wise results & analysis only on DeccanHerald.com